 A specific processor I/O address is assigned to each PAR and PDR of each set.
 Table 4-12 is a complete list of address assignments.

-NOTE Unibus devices (except DMA and programmer's console) cannot access PAPs or PDPs.
-The internal console) cannot access PARs or PDRs.
+Unibus devices (except DMA and programmer's console) cannot access PARs or PDRs.
 The internal address decode logic (print K1-10) allows only the processor to access these registers.